QGIS-Contribution/QGIS-ResourceSharing/index.md

 ---

 ### QGIS Resource Sharing Plugin
-Have you ever wished you can share QGIS resources easily with your peers?
+If you have ever wanted to share QGIS resources easily with your peers, this plugin comes to the rescue!
-Well, this plugin might be handy for you!

-This tools allows QGIS users to share resources (symbols, svgs, images, or processing scripts) in a repository so that other users can use it.
+The QGIS Resource Sharing plugin allows QGIS users to share resources (symbols, SVGs, images, processing models, processing scripts and R scripts) in repositories that other users can access.
-Repository could be defined in remote GIT repositories (for now it supports Github and Bitbucket public repositories), local file system, or in http(s) with zip collections.
+A repository could be a remote GIT repositories (for now Github and Bitbucket public repositories are supported), local file system, or zipped collections on the Web - HTTP(S).

 ![the plugin]({{ site.baseurl }}/assets/app.png)

-This tool is initially implemented as Google Summer of Code 2016 project for QGIS under OSGeo organization by Akbar Gumbira (student), Alessandro Pasotti (mentor), Anita Graser (mentor), and the help of Richard Duivenvoorde, Tim Sutton, and QGIS community.
+The plugin was initially implemented as a Google Summer of Code project in 2016 for QGIS under the OSGeo organization by Akbar Gumbira (student), Alessandro Pasotti (mentor), Anita Graser (mentor), and with the help of Richard Duivenvoorde, Tim Sutton, and the QGIS community.